Growing Urban Bicycle Networks: Results

 Given this strong constraint, we find the metric that is most affected is directness.
-Note that for calculating directness, we modify the affected road section lengths by a factor of 5, so this accounts for not just spatial, but spatio-temporal directness \cite{crow2016dmb}.
-It decreases approximately linearly with the bicycle network's growth, from $D \approx 0.8$ to $D \approx 0.6$, as the network is grown using the betweenness strategy (red curve in Fig.~\ref{fig:growthavgcitygrid}(c)).
+It decreases approximately linearly with the bicycle network's growth, from $D \approx 0.8$ to $D \approx 0.6$, as the network is grown using the betweenness strategy (red curve in Fig.~\ref{fig:growthavgcitygrid}C).
 In other words, in the absence of any bicycle infrastructure, car-routes deviate by around 25\% from the Euclidean distance between any origin-destination, whereas once the full bicycle infrastructure is established, this increases to around 66\%.
 At around the 0.4 betweenness quantile, the directness of the bicycle network exceeds that of the car network.
-The global efficiency decreases from around $E_\mathrm{glob} \approx 0.75$ to $E_\mathrm{glob} \approx 0.6$, (red curve in Fig.~\ref{fig:growthavgcitygrid}(d)), while the local efficiency decreases negligibly from $E_\mathrm{loc} \approx 0.11$ to $E_\mathrm{loc} \approx0.10$ (red curve in Fig.~\ref{fig:growthavgcitygrid}(h)).
+The global efficiency decreases from around $E_\mathrm{glob} \approx 0.75$ to $E_\mathrm{glob} \approx 0.6$, (red curve in Fig.~\ref{fig:growthavgcitygrid}D), while the local efficiency decreases negligibly from $E_\mathrm{loc} \approx 0.11$ to $E_\mathrm{loc} \approx0.10$ (red curve in Fig.~\ref{fig:growthavgcitygrid}H).
 Growing the bicycle network has no effect on the length and coverage of the automobile network, given that cars can still access all points on the street network, albeit in a longer time than they would without the bicycle infrastructure.
-We find almost identical behavior for the closeness and random growth strategies (\sifigname~3).
+We find almost identical behavior for the closeness and random growth strategies (\sifigname4).

 One of the effects of modifying the street infrastructure is the redistribution of load on the street intersections, measured by the betweenness centrality.
 It has been shown that while the global distribution of the betweenness centrality remains unchanged due to change in density of streets, the spatial distribution and clustering of the high betweenness nodes tend to change, thus redistributing areas of higher traffic~\cite{Kirkley_2018}.
-Two measures to quantify this effect are the spatial clustering and the anisotropy of the high betweenness nodes (see Methods).
-We find a slight increase (around 5\%) in spatial clustering and anisotropy for nodes in the 90th percentile of betweenness values but the effect is marginal (\sifigname~3).
-Thus bicycle networks do not substantially affect the congestion properties of existing street networks.
+Two measures to quantify this effect are the spatial clustering and the anisotropy of the high betweenness nodes (see Materials and Methods).
+We find a slight increase (around 5\%) in spatial clustering and anisotropy for nodes in the 90th percentile of betweenness values but the effect is marginal (\sifigname~4).